ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ```
 {: codeblock}

-Alternatively, a stream can be created in the Rabbitmq Management UI.
-In that case, the Stream type must be specified by using the queue type drop-down menu.
+Alternatively, a stream can be created by using the RabbitMQ Management Interface.
+Select **Add a new queue**.
+Next, in the *Type* dropdown, select *Stream*.

 #### Publishing a RabbitMQ Stream
 {: #rabbitmq-streams-howto-publish}